samuelcajahuaringa/dCCIforLAMMPS/README.md

 #### Running the example scripts
 From the [`example`](example/) directory use the following command to run the dcci simulations:
 ```
-mpirun -np 2 lmp_machine -partition 2x1 -in in.lammps
+mpirun -np 2 lmp_mpi -partition 2x1 -in in.lammps
 ```
 If the scripts ran successfully you will obtain in the `log.lammps` file and abble to compare with the coexistence points of the file [`lj_solid_liquid_coexistence_line.dat`](example/lj_solid_liquid_coexistence_line.dat) to obtain the following results: